This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 • Liability of the members of the company is limited

-• The amount of it authorised capital that registered with Companies Commission of Malaysia.
+• The amount of it authorised capital that is registered with the Companies Commission of Malaysia.

 The Articles of Association of a company, which are commonly known as articles, constitute the constitution of a company.
-Articles detailing the rules and regulations governing the internal management of the affairs of a company and the conduct of its business such as issuance and transfer of shares; proceeding of general meetings, board meeting; directors’ appointment, retirement, resignation, powers and duties; accounts; use of common seal etc.
+Articles detailing the rules and regulations governing the internal management of the affairs of a company and the conduct of its business, such as issuance and transfer of shares; proceedings of general meetings, board meetings; directors’ appointment, retirement, resignation, powers and duties; accounts; use of common seal, etc.

-The Memorandum of Association of every of the company must state the objects for which the company is established.
-The Object clause which sets out the purpose for which the company is formed i.e. defines the activities which the company is permitted to undertake and the powers that the company may be able to exercise (in short it refer to the nature of business of the Company).
+The Memorandum of Association of every company must state the objects for which the company is established.
+The Object clause which sets out the purpose for which the company is formed i.e. defines the activities which the company is permitted to undertake and the powers that the company may be able to exercise (in short it refers to the nature of business of the Company).

-With effective from 12 May 2000, the number of object clauses for a company is limited to three only.
-Generally, 3E will put as the proposed company’s main activities as the 1st object clause, whereas the 2nd will be the share investments and 3rd are any other business in connection with or as ancillary to the main business in the M&A.
+Effective from 12 May 2000, the number of object clauses for a company is limited to three only.
+Generally, 3E will list the proposed company’s main activities as the 1st object clause, whereas the 2nd will be the share investments and 3rd are any other business in connection with or as ancillary to the main business in the M&A.

 The Malaysia Standard Industrial Classification (MSIC)/ business code is used in the collection, compilation and publication of statistics.
-The MSIC is intended to be a standard classifications of productive economic activities.
-Its main purpose is to provide a set of activity categories that can be utilised for the collection and presentation of statistics according to such activities.
+The MSIC is intended to be a standard classification of productive economic activities.
+Its main purpose is to provide a set of activity categories for the collection and presentation of statistics by these.

-Generally, we advise our client to select only one (1) MISC business code that most relevant to the Company as SSM only allow one MISC business code for each object clause/ business activities.
-Furthermore, every MSIC code may constitute a separate business activity which need to report separately for accounting, tax or GST purposes.
+Generally, we advise our client to select only one (1) MISC business code that is most relevant to the Company, as SSM only allows one MISC business code for each object clause/ business activities.
+Furthermore, each MSIC code may constitute a separate business activity that must be reported separately for accounting, tax, or GST purposes.

 You could find the MSIC online.